 If you’re facing prostitution charges in the Dallas area, it would be a mistake to take the matter lightly.
 You could face financial penalties, jail time, and even lose custody of your kids.
-Despite the potentially serious penalties, an arrest doesn’t have to result in conviction.
+Despite the potentially serious penalties, an arrest doesn’t have to result in a conviction.
 A Dallas prostitution defense lawyer can fight to protect your rights.

 It doesn’t matter if it’s your first offense or if you’re a repeat offender.
 It’s important to have an experienced sex crimes attorney who knows the law by your side.

-At Edgett Law Firm, we have over 22 years of experience fiercely advocating for our clients.
+At the Edgett Law Firm, we have over 22 years of experience fiercely advocating for our clients.
 We know how to work with the prosecution to minimize the consequences of an arrest or accusation.
 We’re ready to go to work in your case, so call today to learn more about how an experienced criminal defense attorney can help.